-By the night of April 20-21, the 2014 Lyrid meteor shower is picking up steam under the light of a bright, waning moon.
-This shower is usually a nice one, when the moon is out of the sky.
-It offers about 20 meteors per hour at its peak, but we won’t see that many this year.
-The maximum number of Lyrid meteors will probably rain down during the predawn hours on April 22 and 23, yet under a moonlit sky.
-This year, it might be to your advantage to watch this shower starting at late evening or before the moon rises into your sky.
+By the night of April 22-23, the 2014 Lyrid meteor shower is picking up steam.
+It offers about 20 meteors per hour at its peak.
+The maximum number of Lyrid meteors may well rain down during the predawn hours on April 23.
 The shower radiates from a point just to the right of the beautiful blue-white star Vega, which is the brightest light in the constellation Lyra the Harp.

 If you trace the paths of these meteors backward on the sky’s dome, you’ll find that they appear to originate from near Vega, which is the heavens’ 5th brightest star.
 This is the shower’s radiant point.
 It’s from Vega’s constellation Lyra that the Lyrid meteor shower takes its name.